InvertGames/uFrame.Documentation/README.md

 # Invert Games Wiki

-Here you can find docs for all Invert products.
+Welcome to the Invert Games Wiki.
+Here you'll find detailes information for all Invert products.

-This site has an [issue system](https://github.com/InvertGames/uFrame.Documentation/issues).
+This site has also an [issue system](https://github.com/InvertGames/uFrame.Documentation/issues).
 Use it to ask questions, discuss proposals and solve framework related problems.
 If there're any rules about how to use it properly, you'll find them [here](issues-rules.md).

 NOTE: The wiki is still considered to be a work in progress.